Web-Feet/coasterdocs/pagebuilder/reference.md

 $blockName - is the block name

-$options - will depend on the [block types](../blocks/reference.md) "toJson" function as well as the standard options above
+$options - will depend on the [block types](../blocks/reference.md) "toJson" function as well as the block options above and one other

 | Key                 | Type          | Default             |
 | ------------------- | ------------- | ------------------- |